flisowna/landing-page-boxtribute/data/ourimpact/our_impact.md

 text_with_picture:
 - image: "/uploads/man_in_warehouse.png"
   image_description: man in a warehouse
+  textBlock:
     title: 'Especially, we want to: '
     paragraphs:
     - paragraph: 'Get critical help to people in crisis faster and more efficiently '
     - paragraph: Legitimize dignity in aid for the most vulnerable
     - paragraph: Increase responsiveness and and resilience in the humanitarian sector
 - image: "/uploads/two_men_buidling_together.png"
   image_description: two men building together
+  textBlock:
     title: 'We accomplish this by?:'
     paragraphs:
     - paragraph: Improving the end-to-end flow of aid goods from donation to distribution
-  - paragraph: 'Respecting the needs of aid recipients through choice
+    - paragraph: 'Respecting the needs of aid recipients through choice'

-      '
     - paragraph: Fostering an open ecosystem where aid actors collaborate to effectively meet individual needs
 subtitle_2: solutions
 text_block_1: We work with our partners to improve the situation of vulnerable people in crisis situations.
 What’s more, we work to capacity build -- making sure that